wjrforcyber/Zi/README.md

 ## Introduction
 C Zi library, named after "子鼠", is designed for the Synthesis and Verification Libraries of Zodiac Program.

-Zi contains some of the basic data structures implemented in C, which will help algorithm implementation become easier.
+Zi contains some basic data structures implemented in C, which will help algorithm implementation become easier.

 > [!WARNING]
 > This work is still in its early stage and designed for my own needs.
 Some datatype may not even be supported, if so, report an issue.